Database Design Template - Free Download & Example

 Relational Database Design (SQL)

-Best for: Suited for transaction-heavy applications, ERP systems and projects where data integrity and ACID compliance are essential.
+Best for: Suited for transaction-heavy applications, ERP systems, financial software and projects where data integrity, ACID compliance and complex queries are central.

 NoSQL Document Database Design

-Best for: Ideal for content management systems, real-time applications and projects with flexible or rapidly changing data structures.
+Best for: Ideal for content management systems, real-time applications, IoT platforms and projects with flexible or rapidly changing data structures requiring horizontal scalability.

 Data Warehouse Schema Design

-Star schema and snowflake schema templates for analytical databases with dimension and fact tables, ETL specifications and partitioning.
+Star schema and snowflake schema templates for analytical databases.
+Includes dimension and fact tables, ETL specifications, partitioning strategies, materialised views and slow-changing dimension (SCD) patterns.

-Best for: Perfect for business intelligence projects, dashboards and organisations that need to analyse large volumes of historical data.
+Best for: Perfect for business intelligence projects, management dashboards and organisations that need to analyse large volumes of historical data for trends and reporting.

 How to use